Linux: Use trash instead of rm

 - To delete sth

-touch foo del foo
+touch foo del fooor

-- View all deleted files:
+touch foo th foo - View all deleted files:

-- How to restore?
+trash-list - How to restore?

 -